-Patients will be followed from the index date until the first occurrence of each outcome of interest, death, or end of study period (ie, 01 July 2032) treated as censoring events.
+For the analysis, patients will be followed from the index date until the earliest of first occurrence of each outcome of interest, death, last recorded study follow-up, emigration from UK, and end of study period (ie, 01 July 2030) treated as censoring events.
 For each outcome of interest, occurrence of that outcome will result in censoring.
 However, occurrence of another outcome of interest will not result in censoring.
 For example, if estimating the rate of malignancy, the occurrence of serious infection will not be a censoring event.